PierUgit/bitfield/README.md

 In the descriptions below one use `integer, parameter :: sk = bitfield_size`.

 Many of the procedures below can operate on array sections with some stride `istart:istop:inc`.
+- All operations with strides different from 1 or -1 are not efficient
+- Some operations are efficient with strides equal 1 or -1
+- Some operations are efficient only with strides equal to 1

 **All optional arguments MUST be coded with a keyword (`keyword=value`).**